Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 *See "Final Fate" below

-1944 *June 22 Seine Bay Southend June 23 FTC 14 *This voyage is obviously an error and should be ignored
+1944 *June 22 Seine Bay Southend June 23 FTC 14 *This entry is obviously an error and should be ignored

 Some Convoy Voyages:

-For voyages made in between those discussed here, please see the document received from the National Archives of Norway as well as Hague's Voyage Record above.
+For voyages made in between those discussed here, please see the document received from the National Archives of Norway and A. Hague's Voyage Record above.
 Follow the convoy links provided for more details on them - other Norwegian ships also took part.

 Granli is listed in Convoy HN 6 from Norway to the U.K. in Dec.-1939/Jan.-1940.
-As will be seen when clicking on the link, several Norwegian ships took part.
+She's said to have arrived Sunderland on Jan.
+7. As will be seen when clicking on the link, several Norwegian ships took part.

-In Aug.-1940, we find her in Convoy OB 194, originating in Liverpool on Aug.
+In Aug.-1940, we find her, together with Balla, Beth, Fernbrook and Madrono, in Convoy OB 194 (link in table above), originating in Liverpool on Aug.
 6, dispersed Aug.
 10, Granli arriving St. John's, N.F. on Aug.
 18 (she had started out from Milford Haven on Aug.
 5).
-Balla, Beth, Fernbrook and Madrono are also listed.
-The following month, Granli rescued 26 men from Empire Volunteer, Page 2 has a full report.
-At the time, she was on her way back to the U.K. in the slow Convoy SC 3 from Sydney, C.B., from which the Norwegian Lotos was sunk.
-Granli had a cargo of pulp wood for Medway - according to the archive document, she stopped at Clyde on Sept.
+The following month, she rescued 26 men from Empire Volunteer, Page 2 has a full report.
+At the time, Granli was on her way back to the U.K. in the slow Convoy SC 3 from Sydney, C.B., from which the Norwegian Lotos was sunk - follow the links for details.
+Granli had a cargo of pulp wood for Medway - according to the archive document, she arrived Clyde on Sept.
 17. With Augvald and Fjord, she later joined Convoy OA 231, which departed Methil on Oct.
 18 and dispersed on the 23rd, Granli arriving Chandler, PQ on Nov.
 4. She was scheduled for Convoy SC 12 from Sydney, C.B. on Nov.
 13, but instead joined the next convoy on Nov.
 22, SC 13, cargo of pulp for Preston, with arrival there on Dec.
-13. Follow the links for further dates and names of the other ships, several of which were Norwegian.
+13.

 At the end of that month, she's listed, together with Tejo, in Convoy OG 48, which originated in Liverpool on Dec.
 29 and arrived Gibraltar Jan.
-9-1941.
+9-1941 (will be added - see ships in all OG convoys).
 Granli was bound for Huelva, where she arrived Jan.
 14, having started out from Milford Haven on Dec.
 28. She returned to the U.K. in Convoy HG 52 from Gibraltar, bound for Ardrossan with a cargo of minerals, arriving her destination on Febr.
 15, leaving again for Clyde on Febr.
 25.

 Final Fate - 1941: